 Workplace harassment is unethical behavior from anyone within the organization whose actions or behavior demeans an employee.
-Severe forms of harassment and bullying include physical assaults, sexual misconduct, threats, intimidation and human rights violation.
-Harassment may also include offensive puns, name-calling, flashing pornographic content, and display of obscene pictures or objects.
+Severe forms of workplace harassment and bullying include physical assaults, sexual misconduct, threats, intimidation, and human rights violation.
+Workplace harassment may also include offensive puns, name-calling, flashing pornographic content, and display of obscene pictures or objects.
 The most overlooked problem in the workplace is discrimination.

 These protected classifications of employees, depending on your geographical state, can include:- Physical or Mental Disability

 In any case of workplace harassment, the employer’s behavior must meet a certain standard in the eyes of the law.
 Just posting an anti-harassment policy is insufficient to prove that an employer took workplace harassment seriously.
 The employer needs to develop a harassment policy; train the workforce using examples that make inappropriate actions, behavior, and communication clearly defined; and enforce the policy.

 If harassment is mentioned, observed, or done by a supervisor, the employer is particularly liable if the investigation was not conducted properly.
 A distinct harassment policy gives employees the befitting steps to take when they believe they are experiencing workplace harassment.
 The company must be able to prove that an appropriate investigation occurred and that perpetrators found guilty were suitably disciplined.

 Every year we hear the same story in Silicon Valley.
 This year, it was Susan Fowler’s distressing account of her year at Uber, followed closely by A.J.
 Vandermeyden’s story alleging a culture of “pervasive harassment” at Tesla.
 It’s discouraging to see that an industry so passionate to embrace and change the future can’t break free of its unfortunate past.